alejandronanga/alejandronanga.github.io/_pages/portfolio.md

 A project for Thermo Fisher Scientific's Pharma Services Group.
 Based on photographic and limited photogrammetry data provided, an optimized reproduction of a vaccines manufacturing facility was created, this was further implemented into a Mixed Reality training for operators.
 Every single piece of the assembly was implemented into a guided interactive training for the Hololens 2, and Oculus in Unity.

-The implementation of this assembly, among other manufacturing plants, has helped cut training costs and time.
-And added the benefit of remote training, and doing so outside of a sterile zone.
+This project has helped cut training costs and time.
+And added the benefit of remote training, allowing the user to complete an assembly run without entering a sterile zone.

 In this project, my role consisted of: 3D modeling the environment, assembly parts, among other assets; optimization of design files, and other assets; UVing, and texturing.
 I was also responsible for the project implementation and project management, following Agile principles.